casepot/neo4j_services/neo4j_adk_services/README.md

     *   `ts`: (float, timestamp)

 ### Constraints and Indexes
 The services attempt to create the following constraints and indexes upon initialization if they don't already exist.
+These operations are designed to be idempotent (e.g., using `IF NOT EXISTS` or by handling `ClientError` exceptions for procedure-based index creation), making service restarts against an existing database safer.
 Ensure the Neo4j user has permissions to create them.

 *   **Constraints**:
-    *   `CREATE CONSTRAINT IF NOT EXISTS ON (s:Session) ASSERT (s.app_name, s.user_id, s.id) IS UNIQUE` (Handled by `Neo4jSessionService`)
+    *   `CREATE CONSTRAINT session_unique IF NOT EXISTS FOR (s:Session) REQUIRE (s.app_name, s.user_id, s.id) IS UNIQUE;` (Handled by `Neo4jSessionService`)
-    *   `CREATE CONSTRAINT IF NOT EXISTS FOR (t:ToolCall) REQUIRE t.id IS UNIQUE` (Handled by `Neo4jSessionService`)
+    *   `CREATE CONSTRAINT tool_call_id_unique IF NOT EXISTS FOR (t:ToolCall) REQUIRE t.id IS UNIQUE;` (Handled by `Neo4jSessionService`, assuming a name like `tool_call_id_unique` for consistency, though the service code uses the unnamed `IF NOT EXISTS FOR...REQUIRE` syntax which is also valid)
     *   (Conceptual, if `Metric` nodes are used) `CREATE CONSTRAINT metric_id IF NOT EXISTS FOR (m:Metric) REQUIRE m.id IS UNIQUE;`
 *   **Full-Text Index** (for `Neo4jMemoryService`):
     *   `CALL db.index.fulltext.createNodeIndex('MemoryTextIndex', ['MemoryChunk'], ['text'])` (Handled by `Neo4jMemoryService`)